-Transylvania University’s return to campus prioritizes individual empowerment and community responsibility among our students, faculty and staff, giving each as much choice and flexibility as possible.
+Transylvania University’s Healthy at Transy action plan prioritizes individual empowerment and community responsibility among our students, faculty and staff, giving each as much choice and flexibility as possible.
 Under the updated Healthy at Transy plan endorsed by the university’s Reopening Steering Committee, there is a clear understanding that we will all need to remain flexible in the face of changes necessitated by the global COVID-19 pandemic.

-The tentative return to campus date for most staff is Aug.
-17. When we do so, we will be following the Kentucky guidelines that allow 50% of the workplace to return to the office.
+The return to campus date for staff is Aug.
+17, 2020, following the Kentucky guidelines that allow 50% of the workplace to return to the office.
 At Transylvania, this will be calculated as 50% of the campus community and not by building.
-This means that many positions will continue to work fully or partially remote for the near term.
+This means that many positions will continue to work fully or partially remote.

 As we return to work, we understand that many employees are concerned about safety as well as the changes to company policies and procedures that have been implemented.
 We want every employee to be assured that we are taking their concerns and the well-being of our employees seriously.

 In accordance with state Healthy At Work guidelines and CDC recommendations, Transylvania will implement the following COVID-19 sanitation protocols:

 - Personal protective equipment will be used across campus, with face masks required in all common areas, including classrooms.

 - Campus buildings will limit entry and exit areas and implement one-way stairways to assist in housekeeping and physical distancing.
 Elevators in buildings may be limited as well.